 Opened on 15 January this year, the Murray is Hong Kong’s newest luxury hotel and occupies one of eight historic landmarks protected under the Conserving Central Initiative.
 Spectacularly reimagined by Foster + Partners, the 1969 former government headquarters has undergone an internal transformation, while the striking pure white modernist facade has been lovingly preserved with the utmost respect for its heritage.
 The result is a remarkable reinvention, both inside and out.
 Defining features from the original design include a vehicle ramp and a series of graceful three-storey arches, as well as the angular, recessed windows oriented to minimise the tropical heat – a sustainability feature way ahead of its time.

 Inside, the formerly humdrum office floors have been redesigned to accommodate 336 apartment-like guest rooms.
-Restrained and tasteful to the max, they feature chic urban styling that feels both modern and cocooning, with clear glass screens for zoning the space and large picture windows framing the views.
-The Murray might be in the heart of the action – adjacent to the Peak Tram terminus and overlooking the landscaped Hong Kong Park – but in the pared back choice of furnishings, plush textiles and smooth polished stone, it feels like your own Zen-like hideaway.
+They feature a chic, restrained urban aesthetic that feels both modern and cocooning, with clear glass screens for zoning the space and large picture windows framing the views.
+The Murray might be in the heart of the action – adjacent to the Peak Tram terminus and overlooking the landscaped Hong Kong Park – but in the pared-back choice of furnishings, plush textiles and smooth polished stone, it feels like a Zen-like hideaway.

 The Murray, Hong Kong, a Niccolo Hotel, 22 Cotton Tree Drive, Central, Hong Kong

 Virgin Atlantic operates daily direct flights to Hong Kong from London Heathrow.
 Book your flight today.